Sentry Eagle 2017 prepares for take-off in Klamath Falls

 The gates were opened to the public in 1986.

-“Sentry Eagle is one of our biggest community relations tools that we use.”
-Adds Master Sergeant Shirar.
+“Sentry Eagle is one of our biggest community relations tools that we use,” Master Sergeant Shirar added.
 “It’s our way of saying ‘thank you’ to the public.”

 Sentry Eagle has been held every two years, with a couple of exceptions.